 - Anything in an aerosol spray can

 - Handheld video games, iPods, TV’s, MP3 players, or anything expensive or easily broken

 - Flashlights or FOOD

 - Knives, fireworks, matches, or similar articles

 It is suggested that campers bring no more than $10-$15 cash (one dollar bills, please) to spend at the camp store.
 The camp store has drinks, snacks, post cards, crafts, etc. If you plan to buy a Jamestown t-shirt or other souvenirs at camp, extra funds may be needed.
-Remember, Henrico 4-H Camp Group Photos and water bottles are only available in advance by filling out the Henrico 4-H Participant Form.
+Remember, Henrico 4-H Camp Group Photos, water bottles, and flashlights are only available in advance by filling out the Henrico 4-H Participant Form.